This article will help you:

 - Automatically filter irrelevant offenses to be more efficient and compliant

-- Create a background check policy that complies with the EEOC’s 2012 guidance on consideration of criminal record information for employment
+- Create a background check policy that complies with the EEOC’s guidance

 - Set criteria in the Positive Adjudication Matrix to de-emphasize certain offenses

 This article is for the following user roles: admin